-It’s here that a slug of strong java at Brew D Licious or a bowl of vegan pad Thai from the Cider Press Café reflects what’s happening now.
-Fair trade duds at Illume Organic Apparel and handcrafted earrings at Strands of Sunshine pile on the hipness.
+It’s here that a slug of strong java at Brew D Licious or a bowl of vegan pad thai from the Cider Press Café reflects the renaissance that's happening here.
+Fair trade duds at Illume Organic Apparel pile on the hipness.

-Heck, even a baby boomer will be entertained fun here, especially in the unique boutiques that line the Crislip Arcade, built in the 1920s and given new life in the 2000s.
+Check out the boutiques that line the Crislip Arcade, built in the 1920s and given new life in the 2000s.
 Kids who’ve grown up with MasterChef Junior and sushi lunches won’t want to leave Hyppo Gourmet Ice Pops until they’ve sampled coconut pistachio or strawberry habanero.
 For a buck extra, any pop can be dipped in chocolate.

 In recent years, St. Petersburg has landed on must-visit lists from the New York Times, TripAdvisor, Forbes Travel and AmericanStyle arts and travel magazine.
 Fueling the city’s vibrancy is a robust art community and a craft beer scene that continues to bubble and brew.
 “God’s waiting room” as it was once known, is more like a heavenly rave these days, with downtown bursting on weekend nights with music and street life.